-Trekking in the Base camp of the world’s highest mountain is not a easy thing.
+Trekking in the Base camp of the world’s highest mountain is not an easy thing.
 You need a lot of hard work and struggle to achieve this goal.
 All the successful trekkers of Everest Base Camp have their own exciting stories and experiences.
 However, some of those stories are sad.
-Trekking up to the elevation of 17600 ft is really a challenging job.
+Trekking up to the elevation of 17600 ft is a challenging job.
 Many trekkers also face various health issues.
 One of the common health issues during this trek is Altitude Sickness.

 Prevention measure of Altitude Sickness